AmirGabayy/Creating-an-Intelligent-Social-Media-Campaign-Decision-Support-Method/Readme.md

 _When data is used please cite our paper._

-In the file "social-media-campaigns.csv" you can find data collected by the authors from 10 different ecommerce stores.
+In the "data" directory you can find data collected by the authors from 10 different ecommerce stores.

 Each data row represents metrics collected for an ad.